plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Symmetrical Beta distributions

 Beta densities are symmetrical about 0.5 if $a = b$.

-Try plotting a Beta(3,3) distribution in R as follows:
+:large_blue_diamond: Try plotting a Beta(3,3) distribution in R as follows:

     > x <- seq(0.0, 1.0, 0.01)
     > y <- dbeta(x, 3, 3)
     > plot(x, y, type="l")

 A somewhat easier way to make a plot (that we will use from this point onward) involves using the `curve` function.
 The `curve` function handles details like generating a list of `x` values to plot - you need only specify a "from" and "to" value for the x-axis.
 If you use a variable name not equal to `x` for the x-axis, then you also need to specify `xname`.

-Below I am pretending that the plotted Beta distribution is my prior for the pinvar (proportion of invariable sites) parameter:
+:large_blue_diamond: Below I am pretending that the plotted Beta distribution is my prior for the pinvar (proportion of invariable sites) parameter:

     > curve(dbeta(pinvar, 3, 3), from=0, to=1, xname="pinvar")

 As $a$ and $b$ get larger (still constraining $a = b$), the density becomes more and more sharply peaked at 0.5.

-Generate the plot again, this time for a Beta(100,100) density.
+:large_blue_diamond: Generate the plot again, this time for a Beta(100,100) density.
 Let's also plot the Beta(3,3) density for comparison.
 Note the addition of `add=TRUE` to the second curve, which causes the second curve to be added to the first one (very handy for comparing two curves!):

     > curve(dbeta(x, 100, 100), from=0, to=1)
     > curve(dbeta(x, 3, 3), from=0, to=1, col="blue",lty="dotted", add=TRUE)